BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 <img width="300" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/e6729cb6-5bae-4ec8-8d83-a220230c76d3">

-Sandbox allows you to preview the task before actually publishing it.
+Sandbox allows you to preview the task before publishing it.
 Below shows some elements you may want to check:
 - Left upper corner shows the title.
-- `Reward` shows the reward to workers completed the assignment.
+- `Reward` shows the reward to workers who has completed an assignment.
+It is 0 as we set it to 0.
-- `Tasks Available` shows how many assignments are there for this experiment.
+- `Tasks Available` shows how many assignments are there that one worker can accept and complete.
+This is 3 as our csv files contain 3 images.
+Note that although we can publish multiple assignments for each HIT, which will result in assignments more than 3, each worker can only complete one set of HITs, which is 3.
+So this number should be equal to the number of rows in the csv file.
 - `Duration` shows the time limitation for completing the assignment.
-- `Showing Task 1 of 3` shows how many HITs are there in one assignment.
+- `Showing Task 1 of 3` shows the progress of HITs.
 - `Next HIT` in our case is used to go to next image, i.e., the next row in the uploaded csv file.
 - `Qualifications Required`.
 The criterion we have set.